fulltopic/caffe2practice/README.md

 For CPU, NO GPU consideration currently.

+Please
-Please update all *PATH* variable in CMakeLists.txt.
+* Update all *PATH* variable in CMakeLists.txt.
+* Extract build/res/lmdb/*.tar